-Spice is so much more than just salt and pepper.
-It’s culinary gold.
+Spices are so much more than just salt and pepper.
+They’re culinary gold.

-Now common cooking ingredients like cinnamon, ginger, and nutmeg once served as one of the main reasons for the expansion of human trade.
+Now-common cooking ingredients like cinnamon, ginger, and nutmeg once helped push global trade.
 Ancient merchants traveled thousands of miles just to get a hand on these flavor-packed plants that grew almost exclusively in one part of the world — Asia.

 Indian Spices List